jllpons/TFG_DGEanalysis/README.md

   -g                   include non-coding transcripts
 ```

-And if you need to map geneIDs between strains you can use:
+And if you need to map geneIDs between different strains you can use:

 ```
 > ./dgeapy.py mapgenes -h
 usage: dgeapy.py mapgenes <config.json>

 Script for mapping gene IDs between different strains.
-Given a .tsv file that serves as a map and a number of dataframes containing geneIDs.
-Return the dataframes containing only mapped geneIDs.
+Uses a TSV file that serves as a map and a number of dataframes containing geneIDs.
+Returns the dataframes containing only mapped geneIDs.

 positional arguments:
   <config.json>      path to JSON configuration file

 optional arguments:
-  -h, --help     show this help message and exit
+  -h, --help         show this help message and exit -k STR, --key STR  this geneIDs will appear as "mapped_geneID" in the
+                     generated dataframes otherwise strain geneIDs present in map will be used.
+  -s, --stats        generate a <stats.txt> file with the stats about the mapping -u, --unmapped     save to TSV files containing (1) orphan geneIDs and (2) geneIDs
+                     that are mapped but not present in input dfs> ./dgeapy.py mapgenes -h
 ```